TusharParlikar/-Book-JavaScript/CHAPTERS/Chapters-08-09-Control-Flow-and-Switches.md

 } else {
     console.log("You are offline");
 }
+// Output: You are online

 // Unnecessary - don't do this
 if (online === true) {  // Redundant
     console.log("You are online");
 }
+// Output: You are online
 ```

 ### More Examples: